-in "street name," you may direct your vote without participating in the online Annual Meeting.
+Whether you are a "stockholder of record" or hold your shares in "street name," you may direct your vote without participating in the online Annual Meeting.

 If you are a stockholder of record, you may vote by your shares over the Internet or by telephone by following the instructions on the Notice.
 If you request printed copies of the proxy materials by mail, you may also vote by signing and submitting your proxy card and returning it by mail.
 You should sign your name exactly as it appears on the proxy card.
-If you are signing in a representative capacity (for example, as guardian, executor, trustee, custodian, attorney or officer of a corporation), you should indicate your name and title or capacity.
+If you are signing in a representative capacity (for example, as quardian, executor, trustee, custodian, attorney or officer of a corporation), you should indicate your name and title or capacity.

-Whether you are a "stockholder of record" or hold your shares If you are the beneficial owner of shares held in street name, you may be eligible to vote your shares electronically over the Internet or by telephone by following the instructions on the Notice.
+If you are the beneficial owner of shares held in street name, you may be eligible to vote your shares electronically over the

+Internet or by telephone by following the instructions on the Notice.
 If you request printed copies of the proxy materials by mail, you may also vote by signing the voter instruction form provided by your bank or broker and returning it by mail.
 If you provide specific directions on how to vote by mail, telephone or over the Internet, your shares will be voted by your broker or nominee as you have directed.